onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 ![Add OAuth IdP](img/add-oauth-idp.png)

-Onegini Access can act as an OAuth client for an identity provider that acts as an OAuth authorization server.
-Onegini Access then uses the
+OneWelcome Access can act as an OAuth client for an identity provider that acts as an OAuth authorization server.
+OneWelcome Access then uses the
 OAuth [authorization code flow](https://tools.ietf.org/html/rfc6749#page-24) to obtain an access token and uses that access token to get user information.